6 Sigma Categories

 History of the Hawthorne Effect

-- Categorized in: Six Sigma (General), Six Sigma History, Six Sigma Implementation, Six Sigma Tools & Metrics
+- Categorized in: History of Six Sigma, Six Sigma Belt Levels (General), Six Sigma Implementation, Six Sigma Tools & Metrics

 The Hawthorne Effect had its birth in research studies that were held in 1924 at the Hawthorne Plant where the Western Electric Company made telephone hardware for AT&T. The experiments, designed to study worker productivity under different circumstances, uncovered what is now known as the Hawthorne Effect of human behavior.
 It was at this same time and place that many of the rudimentary principles of Six Sigma were also developing.